mre-dev/weather/README.md

 <strong>Geocoding API : </strong>
 You can get a free API from
 <a href="https://locationiq.com/">locationiq.com</a>
-convert coordinates to the city name.
+to convert coordinates to the city name.
 </p>

 <h2></h2>